-Madison Wright: Man charged with murder in missing Basildon mother inquiry
+Missing Madison Wright: Man charged with murder

 - Published

-A man has been charged with murder in connection with the disappearance of a 30-year-old woman ten days ago.
+A man has been charged with the murder of a 30-year-old woman who disappeared 10 days ago.

 A body was discovered at Wat Tyler Country Park on Saturday.
 Formal identification has yet to take place but police said Ms Wright's family had been informed .

-Garry Bennett, 36, of Caister Drive, Pitsea, will appear before magistrates later.
+Magistrates in Southend have remanded Gary Bennett, 36, of Caister Drive, Pitsea, into custody.

+Mr Bennett, who appeared in court charged with the murder of Ms Wright in Basildon between 22 and 25 July, will appear before Basildon Crown Court later this week.

+Essex Police said Ms Wright has not been seen or heard from since the morning of 22 July and her car, a black Vauxhall Astra, was found on 26 July in Brackendale Avenue, Basildon.

 The force has called for anyone with any information to come forward.

-Detectives said they particularly want to speak to anyone who saw Ms Wright or her car - a black Vauxhall Astra with the registration EU13 JVW - between 08:30 BST on 22 July and 26 July.
+Detectives said they particularly want to speak to anyone who saw Ms Wright or her car - which has the registration EU13 JVW - between 08:30 BST on 22 July and 26 July.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk